louiewang820/IMDB_viz_python/README.md

 ## License

-`IMDB_Viz_python` was created by Gaoxiang Wang.
+`IMDB_viz_python` was created by Gaoxiang Wang.
 It is licensed under the terms of the MIT license.